 Emergency

-The emergency SOS signal.
-This one should only be used when help is needed at the paddler giving the signal.
+The emergency SOS signal (waving the paddle above one's head) should only be used when help is needed at the location of the paddler giving the signal.
 If there is a risk to paddlers to approach the situation, just use the Hold gesture.
-The emergency paddle signal is the visual form of the three whistle blast which is covered below.
+The emergency paddle wave signal is the visual form of the three whistle blast which is covered below.

 You can do all of these same signals with your arm fully extended if a paddle is not available, it will just not be as easily seen at a distance.